torrentails/VLC-Desktop-BG-startup-script/README.md

 + This is a Windows batch script, VLC is available on other operating systems but you will need to figure it out your self to get something like this working.

 + Unless you are running a really fast/powerfull computer with solid state drives (and mybe even if you are), there will still be a delay between your desktop showing and VLC actually kicking in.
 You can reduce this by doing the folowing:

     Folow the Optional Advanced instructions above.

     Keep your hard drive clean and with plenty of space.

     Uninstall any programs you don't need, esspecially true for programs that start at windows startup.

-+ This doesn't work at all id DreamScene is enabled.
++ This doesn't work at all if DreamScene is enabled.
 If you don't know what DreamScene is, then don't worry, you more than likely don't have it enabled.